rydmike/adaptive_theme_demo/README.md

       ),
 ```

 Making nice looking input decoration themes is one of the most tedious, annoying and tricky things to do in Flutter theming.
-Here is the "simple" example we used in this demo app, to make a rather nice one.
+Here is the example design we used in this demo app to make a nicer one than the default.

-Since we typically need the input decoration theme in other components too, it is a good to define it separately, so we can re-use its definition in other component themes.
+Since we typically need the input decoration theme in other components too, it is good to define it separately, so we can re-use its definition in other component themes, as we did above.

 ```dart
   // 17 a) A custom input decoration theme.